string(5) "13497"

 Engine range

-Variable Geometry Turbo (VNT) technology, in a mono-turbo set-up, is ideally suited for diesel engines from 0.9L to 3.0L.
-While the majority of VNT applications are in the 1.4L to 2.0L range, the architecture is also heavily specified in the premium 3.0L V6 diesel segment.
+Variable Geometry Turbo (VNT) technology, in a mono-turbo set-up, is ideally suited for diesel and gasoline engines from 0.9L to 3.0L.
+While the majority of VNT applications are in the 1.0L to 2.0L range, the architecture is also heavily specified in the 1.5L gasoline engine segment for high fuel efficiency and in the premium 3.0L V6 diesel segment for large vehicle (like SUVs) performance and economy.

 Read more